-2. Projects requesting IRBs that are primarily residential in nature shall only be considered if the project is a multi-family or senior living project and fits the criteria herein described.
-Infill development or redevelopment is preferred.
-Mixed-use projects are more desirable, as are projects in the Downtown area.
-Multi-family or senior living projects that contain no non-residential uses and are requesting IRBs must have at least 35% of all housing units set aside for households making 80% of the Area Median Income or less.
+Projects requesting IRBs that are primarily residential in nature shall only be considered if the project is a multi family or senior living project and fits the criteria herein described.

+Infill development or redevelopment is preferred.or method multiple.
+Infill development or redevelopment is preferred.or method more favorably.
+Multi family or senior living projects that contain no non-residential uses and are requesting IRBs must have at least 35% of all housing units set aside for households making 80% of the Area Median Income or less.
 Infill housing projects shall be looked upon more favorably if they are mixed use, located in Downtown, or both.